-The top Chablis, France, tourist attractions include the Church of Saint-Martin de Chablis, Domaine Laroche and their historic Obédiencerie, and the nearby Abbaye de Fontenay in Montbard.
+The top tourist attractions in Chablis include the Church of Saint-Martin de Chablis, Domaine Laroche and their historic Obédiencerie, and the nearby Abbaye de Fontenay in Montbard.

 What are some free things to do in Chablis, France?

-Some free things to do in Chablis, France, include visiting the various vineyard grounds, visiting the Church of Saint-Martin and its ancient cemetery, and checking out some of the artisan shops specializing in porcelain and leather products.
-You can also enjoy a leisurely stroll through town and a bite at either Au Fil du Zinc or Kimm & Ridge
+Some free things to do in Chablis, France, include visiting the various vineyard grounds, the Church of Saint-Martin and its ancient cemetery, and checking out some artisan shops specializing in porcelain and leather products.
+You can also enjoy a stroll through town and a bite at either Au Fil du Zinc or Kimm & Ridge.